Beginner's Guide to Peace - Navigating a Peaceful Path

 In the late 1970’s and early 1980’s Studio 54 was a popular night club in New York.
 The lines were often very long to get in and the club was blatantly discriminatory in its admission policy, giving preferential treatment to the rich, famous and beautiful.
 No government at any level thought to press charges against the club for said discrimination at that time, although they were busted for tax evasion (the government does have its priorities).

 Fast forward to 2015: When a bakery in Oregon chose not to create a wedding cake for a lesbian couple for religious reasons, the state fined the business $135,000 for alleged damages.
 A court in Colorado ruled against a bakery in a similar case from 2012.

 Unfortunately, politicians and pundits have conflated cases like this into arguments over freedom of religion and\or speech.
 The issue is more basic then that.
-As detailed in this section, the rights of speech and religious expression are dependent on the foundational rights of property and self ownership, core elements of the Non-Aggression Principle.
+As detailed in this section, the rights of speech and religious expression are dependent on the foundational rights of property and self ownership, rights that flow naturally from and are strongly supported by the Non-Aggression Principle.
 Until these rights are fully recognized, we will continue to see conflicts like these increase in frequency and intensity.

 Support for the free association of individuals and groups is a hallmark of the Non-Aggression Principle.
 Both forced segregation and forced integration are clear violations of the NAP.